passbolt/passbolt_help/_posts/hosting/upgrade/2021-02-10-hosting-upgrade-pro-from-ce-ubuntu.md

 ## Pre-requisites

 For this tutorial, you will need:
-- A minimal Debian 10 server.
+- A minimal Ubuntu 20.04 server.
-- Passbolt CE Debian package installed.
+- Passbolt CE Ubuntu package installed.

 ## Upgrading passbolt